BkRqbbit/Learning/CSS/README.md

 - dashed
 - dotted

+### padding
+The `padding` property configures the space between the content of an html element, and the border.\
+You must consider that the padding is set to 0 by default.

 ## Variables
 Variables in CSS are also know as custom properties.\
 They allow you to increase your efficiency as developer.\